SaikatGharami2001/foodmate-frontend/README.md

 store/
 assets/
 App.jsx
+main.jsx

-🔮 Future Improvements
+🔮 Future Enhancements

+These will be implemented in future projects or extended versions:

-Item removal from cart
+Removing items from cart

+Quantity management (increase/decrease)

-Restaurant details page
+Restaurant details & dynamic menus

 Filters & search

-Backend integration (MERN)
+Backend integration with Node, Express & MongoDB

+User authentication

-Persistent cart
+Persistent cart storage

-Authentication

-Admin menu management
+Admin dashboard for menu management

 ❤️ Notes

-This project is built to strengthen my React fundamentals and global state management skills.
+This project was built to strengthen my React fundamentals, especially global state management with Zustand and real-time UI updates.
-It serves as a solid practice project, while my full-stack projects demonstrate backend expertise.
+It complements my full-stack projects like MatchMate, and helps me prepare for production-level MERN applications.